rancher/docs/content/rke/latest/en/etcd-snapshots/restoring-from-backup/_index.md

 --access-key S3_ACCESS_KEY \
 --secret-key S3_SECRET_KEY \
 --bucket-name s3-bucket-name \
+--folder s3-folder-name \ # Optional - Available as of v0.3.0
 --s3-endpoint s3.amazonaws.com
 ```
 **Note:** if you were restoring a cluster that had Rancher installed, the Rancher UI should start up after a few minutes; you don't need to re-run Helm.